mgifford/openpats/VPAT2.4/VPAT2.4Rev508--February2020-instructions.md

 The Information Technology Industry Council (ITI) provides the VPAT.
 Use of the template and service mark does not require membership in ITI.

-# Essential Requirements and Best Practices for Information & Communications Technology (ICT) Vendors
+# Essential Requirements and Best Practices for Information and Communications Technology (ICT) Vendors

 This section provides guidance for reporting product conformance for major accessibility standards and guidelines using the VPAT® to produce the Accessibility Conformance Report.
 Deviating from these guidelines precludes vendors from referencing the template by name and/or the VPAT acronym.